opensafely-core/ehrql/docs/includes/generated_docs/schemas/tpp.md

 Vaccinations that were administered at work or in a pharmacy might not be included in this table.

-By default, only vaccinations with a `date`on or before the date of the patient's last de-registration from an activated GP practice (a practice that has acknowledged the new non-COVID directions) are included.

 [Example ehrQL usage of vaccinations](../../how-to/examples.md#vaccinations)